What is neuroanatomy?

 Dendrite (chemical signals)⇒cell body (become electrical signals)⇒axon⇒axon terminal (become chemical signals)⇒synapse⇒dendrite of next neuron

 When neurotransmitters from the axon terminal are released, they attempt to connect with __________ on the postsynaptic dendrite.

 The threshold is the level of depolarization a cell body must reach to produce an action potential.

 Problem: Alzheimer's disease linked to acetylcholine deficit

-Function: pleasure and pain control
+Function: pain control

 Problem: endorphins are released when pleasure areas of the brain are stimulated, so addictions are linked to endorphins

 What is the difference between afferent and efferent neurons?